 Build your team

 Upper management – Usually includes CEO, COO, CISO, or other roles who would be actively participating in this process (This usually depends on the organization).
-They are responsible to align information security with the company goals, manage resource allocation, and overlook delivery.
+They are responsible to align information security with the company goals, manage resource allocation, and overseeing delivery.

 Information security steering committee – Security decisions can be quite challenging for organizations with no existing structure for infosec management.
 Nevertheless, it is important to chalk out strategies with stakeholders and top decision makers from each department.